OpenNebula/docs/source/installation_and_configuration/configuration_management/appendix.rst

 Appendix - List of Configuration Files
 ======================================

-Following table describes all configuration files and their type from directories
+The following table describes all configuration files and their type from directories

 - ``/etc/one/``
 - ``/var/lib/one/remotes/``